Closing Date: 3rd September, 2026

 Effective July 1, 2025, State employees are subject to a salary reduction of 4.62 percent in exchange for eight hours per month of the Personal Leave.

-The Department now offers an entrance salary rate of $13,313.00 for the Analyst IV classification.
+The Department now offers an entrance salary rate of $13,313.00 for the Attorney IV classification.

-- Maintain normal and consistent work hours, averaging 40 hours per week.
+Maintain normal and consistent work hours, averaging 40 hours per week.
 Work in excess of 40 hours is expected when necessary to complete assignments in a timely manner.
-This position is expected to be in the office on Wednesdays and at least one additional day of the week.
-This position must be available to clients between the core working hours of 8 a.m. to 5 p.m., unless official state business requires them to be elsewhere.
-If unavailable during core working hours, the incumbent must be available by phone.
+Attorneys are expected to be working and available to clients between the core working hours of 9 a.m. to 5 p.m., unless official state business requires them to be elsewhere.
+If outside of the office during core working hours, attorneys must be available by phone.
+Attorneys are required to maintain individual and master Outlook calendars and obtain supervisory approval for time spent away from the office that exceeds ninety (90) minutes.
+Attorneys acting as the AOW must be available between 9 a.m. and 5 p.m. or arrange for alternate coverage from another Department attorney.

 Working Conditions: